itsjfx/jfx.ac/content/blog/my-kvm-is-better-than-yours.md

 This will also only work on Linux due to `udev`, but I'm sure there's a similar implementation for other operating systems.

+## Conclusion

+A big factor of working from home is being comfortable, so it pays to have a setup to switch between your devices.
+You don't need to perform brain surgery on your USB hub to be happy.
+If your company gives you an allowance for equipment, definitely try out a switchable USB hub with a button.
+I highly recommend the UGREEN one.

 ## The code

 The code for my Stream Deck is available here: <https://github.com/itsjfx/dotfiles/blob/24a6e418244909d059a4d057645af0bb1f6996bc/lib/streamdeck.py#L144-L156>